"I've heard rumors that MailChimp hates affiliate links, and will shut down my account if it finds them in my email campaigns."

 So what's behind all the rumors, then?
 Surely people aren't just making this up?

 We've read a lot of the rumors ourselves.
 Most seem to be from people who are affiliate marketers who are–surprise, surprise–reselling a competing email service (read their robo-retweeted blog posts, and at the end of their “squeeze pages” you’ll find an affiliate link to some email service for affiliate marketers).
 Some of the complaints are from marketers that we've actually suspended or shut down.
 In most of those cases, it wasn't about affiliate marketing links.
 It was because they were sending content that's deemed risky to email service providers like us (content like get-rich-quick schemes, pornography, over the counter stocks, etc).
 For the record, it's not that we're prudes or that we're judging the character of those senders; that content just gets blocked by spam filters, which then hurts the reputation of our delivery network, which then hurts deliverability for all our other users.
-We care about our reputation (and yours) so we take an active role in guarding it from risky content.
+We care about our reputation (and yours) so we take an active role in guarding it from prohibited content.

 Heh.
 Well, we understand the confusion.
 If we could provide an extremely clear explanation we would.
 But the best we can do here is provide some example scenarios.